Click

 "Yeti", the Sherpa word for what is also called the "abominable snowman", rhymes with jetty, petty, Betty, and Getty but is spelled as tho it is to be pronounced yée.tie, with a long-I at the end, like alibi, alkali, alumni, sci-fi, and wifi.
 This is another case of a moronic transliteration from another language, except that Sherpa isn't even a written language to whose writing a translator might feel some obligation.
 No, whoever wrote down y-e-t-i for this word in English, in the 1950s, chose a deliberately non-English way to represent it.
 It's time to fix that: "yetty".

-My thanks to "garden..." for this suggestion.
+____________________My thanks to "garden..." for this suggestion.

 Friday, December 28, 2007: "zilem" and "floewem" for "xylem" and "phloem"

-When X merely represents a Z-sound, it should be replaced by Z. The Y in "xylem" could conceivably stay in a reformed spelling, "zylem", but we don't usually expect to see a Y in the middle of such a word.
+The next letter in our alphabetical progression is X, but today's X-word is so closely tied to another word of bad spelling that we might better treat the two together than apart.
+"Xylem" and "phloem" are two types of cells in trees that provide rigidity, and transpórt water and nutrients.* They are both spelled absurdly.When X merely represents a Z-sound, it should be replaced by Z. The Y in "xylem" could conceivably stay in a reformed spelling, "zylem", but we don't usually expect to see a Y in the middle of such a word.
 We would expect an I, and since one point of spelling reform is to produce words the spelling of which one can easily guess on hearing the word spoken, let's use an I. Do we need more, like an E after the I?
 Well, there is an E after the I. It's just separated from the I by the L. We are accustomed to seeing an E after a single consonant as indicating a long vowel before that single consonant, so "zilem" is perfect.

 "Phloem" is a little trickier, since, apart from the preposterous PH that we can easily replace with F, the word is two syllables (flóe.wem) that could be seen as one (floem).
 If we spell it "flowem", some people might see it as parallel to "flower", with an OU-sound: flóu.wem.
 So we need to add something between the O and W. If we add an A ("floawem"), some readers may see a third syllable: flóe.wa.wèm.
 Altho that will seem absurd to people who know English well, there are lots of absurd words in English and, in fact, we have all found that if you say almost any word over and over and over, it may start to sound 'funny'.
 So let's not write "floawem".
 Nor could we write "floam", because that would be seen as parallel to "foam": one syllable.
 "Floaem", with no W, would puzzle most readers.
 So OEW seems best.